tensorchiefs/DL_Journal_Discussion_Club/index.md

 </ul>
 <br>
 <em>
 Active contributions are required!
-Please add your chosen paper or topic of interest together with a date in the following
+Please add your chosen paper or topic of interest together in the following

   <a href="https://docs.google.com/spreadsheets/d/1nvDV3tVnD2YjbOf81les5Ef9hwEc7_PrcLruXVaHXJg/edit?usp=sharing">Topic_dates_list</a>

-  <li/>Ideally, the topics connect to DL and are not too complicated, so that we all can read through the material before hand.
+Ideally, the topics is connected to DL and are not too complicated, so that we all can read through the material beforehand.
-  <li/>You can also put in your name with “tba” topics and decide shortly before the data on the topic you want to discuss.
-<li/>	The topic with some links or info should be at latest announced one week before the meeting.
+You can also put in your name with “tba” topics and decide shortly before the data on the topic you want to discuss, but at latest one week before the meeting the topic with some material links or info should be announced.
-  <li/>If Wednesday is not possible four you please suggest another day over lunch (or later afternoon).
-  <li/>You can join the club by putting your name and a topic in the list above.
-  In case of any question please feel free to contact me (sick@zhaw.ch) if
+You can join the club by putting your name and a topic in the list above.
+If Wednesday is not possible four you please suggest another day over lunch (or later afternoon).
+In case of any question please feel free to contact me (sick@zhaw.ch).
 </em>

 <h3>Topics</h3>
 <table border="0">